Last Updated: April 21, 2014

 Forget needing to check your apps manually to figure out whether something has happened in them that you need to pay attention to.
 These days, apps are smart enough to send you notifications that there's something you need to check out.
-These alerts, called push notifications, can show up as badges on apps or messages that pop up on your iOS device's screen.
+These alerts, called push notifications, can show up as badges on apps or messages that pop up on your iOS device's home or lock screens.
 This article explains how to configure and use them.

 To take advantage of iPhone push notifications, you'll need: